shabash17/GraphCS/README.md

 ## 🚀 Usage
 ### Training
-Run the script to train the model:
+Run the script to train the model.
+This code trains the model for 3 epochs using the default parameters.
+You can optimize the model by increasing the number of epochs and fine-tuning the parameters.

 ```bash
 python graphcs.py